mrnkr/nvim-config/README.md

 2. Select all the text you want to copy.
 3. Use key combo `"+y` to copy to the OS clipboard OR just `y` to copy within VIM.

+### Vertical split to compare uncommitted changes to a file with HEAD

+`:Gdiffsplit` does this for you.

 ### Looking at previous revisions of a file with vim-fugitive and vim-unimpaired

 1. `:Gclog -10 %` will load the last ten commits that affected the currently open file into the quickfix list.